lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

 ## Login (or skip to proceed anonymously)

-1. Go to the Lifemapper web client: http://gad210.nchc.org.tw/sdm
+1. Go to the NCHC-Lifemapper [web client](http://gad210.nchc.org.tw/sdm)

 1. IF you wish to browse your own data as well as public data, sign in to or sign up for a Lifemapper account.
 In the left pane of the webpage: